CrystalFlow includes built-in nodes for common workflow patterns. These nodes are production-ready and fully tested.Documentation Index

 Usage in WorkflowBuilder

-an array editor for the cases property, allowing you to add/remove cases
+cases property, allowing you to add/remove cases

 interactively.
 Outputs update in real-time as cases change.